gdtk-uq/gdtk/src/gas/species-database/README.rst

 "+" and "-" characters in the file names.
 The translation between filenames and actual compound name is handled in the file species-list.txt.
-The primary data is stored as plain text in Lua tables easy manipulation by Lua utilities.
+The primary data is stored as plain text in Lua tables that allow easy manipulation by Lua utilities.

 Adding a new species
 --------------------